 Training Article & Case Consultation Available

-My article below on chronic grief therapy – published in Insights magazine – was previously only available to members of the British Columbia Association of Clinical Counsellors.
-This comprehensive training article is designed to help counsellors work more effectively with people who are stuck in ‘the pain that won’t go away’.
+My article below on chronic grief therapy – published in Insights magazine – was previously only available to members of the British Columbia Association of Clinical Counselors.
+This comprehensive training article is designed to help counselors work more effectively with people who are stuck in ‘the pain that won’t go away’.
 I’m pleased to be able to provide this article to the mental health community at large, for guidance and inspiration.
 Recovery from complicated grief is challenging but entirely possible with the right approach to assisting your clients in their hour of deepest need.

 Complicated Grief Therapy: A Lifeline Back to Health, Hope and Happiness

 Complicated grief, also known as prolonged, chronic, or traumatic grief, is a serious road block to mental health and happiness.
 This article provides an overview of chronic grief therapies as a unique and crucial approach to helping clients recover from ‘the pain that won’t go away.’
 My research for the article draws heavily on the work of John R. Jordan, PhD, a clinical psychologist and grief counselor who specializes in working with survivors of suicide, and provides training for mental health professionals worldwide.
 Dr. Jordan has authored numerous publications, training programs and manuals in the bereavement field, and was the recipient of the Association for Death Education and Counseling Research Recognition Award in 2006.